 What exactly is a 12-step program?
-It is the people, principles and practices of recovery from addiction that was started by Alcoholics Anonymous back in the 1930’s.
-To work a program successfully, you need all three—the people, principles and practices.
-You can’t just read and learn at home, just go to meetings and call your sponsor, or just change your ways.
+It is the people, principles, prayers, and lifestyle practices of recovery from addiction that was started by Alcoholics Anonymous back in the 1930’s.
+To work a program successfully, you need all four—the people, principles, prayers, and practices.
+You can’t just read and learn at home, just go to meetings and call your sponsor, just ask God to take away the desire to act out, or just change your ways with willpower or healthy thinking.
 To recover you need to do it all.

-12-step programs are being used by many to recover from addictions to substances like alcohol, drugs, cigarettes and even lip balm(!), addictions to behaviors like gambling, internet pornography, overworking and overeating, and addictions to people, who are often addicted, dependent, or aloof.
+12-step programs are being used by many to recover from addictions to substances like alcohol, drugs, cigarettes, and addictions to behaviors like gambling, internet pornography, overworking and overeating.

 You start new recovery behaviors in order to change the thoughts, feelings and situations that used to trigger relapse.
 To insure change, much repetition is built into “the program.”
 Certain things are repeated verbatim at each meeting, like reading the 12 steps of recommended problem-solving tools.
-What are they?
-Here’s the gist of them in five pieces:
+What are the 12 steps?
+Here’s the gist of them in six pieces:

-Meetings usually begin by reading also the 12 traditions of how groups manage their affairs.
-The 12 traditions keep groups from owning property, competing with each other, or taking stands on controversial issues like politics and religion.
+How does recovery work?
+Meetings sometimes begin by reading also the 12 traditions of how groups manage their affairs.
+The 12 traditions keep groups from owning property, competing with each other, making public statements, or taking stands on divisive and controversial issues like politics and religion.
 To make sure they keep the focus on principles not personalities, they emphasize protecting the anonymity of its members.
 They have “no leaders, just trusted servants.”

-The program grows “by attraction, not promotion,” so 12-steppers remain anonymous, by not making public statements about whether they are in a program like AA or not.
-They grow only by people noticing changed lives, and deciding to come try 12-stepping for themselves, because “I want what you have.”
+The program grows “by attraction, not promotion,” so 12-steppers don’t make public statements about whether they are in a program like AA or not, or how much good it’s doing them.
+They don’t try to talk others into sobriety or joining the group.
+It grows only by people noticing changed lives, and deciding to come try 12-stepping for themselves, because “I want what you have.”

-Recovery is also like the medical model, in that it teaches that the addiction is a disease.
+Recovery is like the medical model.
+It teaches that your addiction is a disease.
 Alcoholism for example is portrayed as a physical allergy and a mental obsession, and medical treatment and hospitalization is encouraged as an adjunct to any recovery that needs it.
-We aren’t responsible for whether we have an addiction, but we are responsible for all our behavior, our emotions, and beliefs.
-We choose whether we get into recovery, and whether we stay there.
+We aren’t responsible for having the illness or addiction, but we are responsible for whether we get treatment, by working the program of recovery that gets us well.